rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

 (mmm ... we need to login to the registry first ...)

+And test if the image has being uploaded

+    # oc describe is/monkey-app

 ### The Pipeline (parallel)

 The Only Difference between sequential and parallel is the "runAfter" section.